 Your site also offers a newsletter (powered by MailChimp if I’m not mistaking).
 How have you leveraged it so far?

 Yes, you are correct, it is powered by Mailchimp.
 I give myself a C or D grade on that one.
 While I believe there is value in cultivating and informing your constituency through a newsletter, I’ve been inconsistent with it.
 Your question about it is inspiring me to make it a more consistent, scheduled item, perhaps combined with special sales or offers.

 I noticed you’re quite an active social media user.
 How do you find time to manage these accounts?
 And why do you (apparently) pay less attention to Google+?

 I came kicking and screaming to the world of social media, and while I’m no longer screaming, I still feel like I’m kicking a lot.
 I followed my website with a blog, which gets posts about 2-3 times a week.
-Then came a twitter account (@alaskaphoto), LinkedIn, and Google Plus.
+Then came a twitter account (@alaskaphoto) and LinkedIn.